 Why should you come up with your pattern before you even look for your pumpkin?
 So that you can be sure to pick out the pumpkin that suits your design.
 Some carving ideas look best with a tall, narrow pumpkin, others cry out for a fat, round one or one with a nearly flat face.
 By looking carefully, you can pick the pumpkin to make your carving shine.

 It's also important to make sure that your pumpkin will survive until the contest has been entered.
 You should look for a pumpkin without any soft spots or cuts.
 You should also, pull the stem firmly to make sure it's not loose.
 Here are some tips for making your pumpkin last longer.

-You don't need to buy anything special to carve a great pumpkin, but you should be sure that you have good tools on hand to save time and frustration.
-Some good tools to have on hand include:
+You don't need to buy anything special to carve a great pumpkin, but ensuring that you have good tools on hand will save you time and frustration.
+Some useful carving implements include:

 - An ice cream scoop or a large, sturdy spoon for removing the seeds.

-- A large, sharp knife for the rough carving work, like cutting off the lid of the pumpkin.
+- A large, sharp knife for the rough carving work, like cutting off the lid off the pumpkin.

 - Smaller, sharp knives for detail carving.
 A boning knife, a paring knife, or a keyhole saw are good choices.

 - A linoleum cutter will help you make precision cuts and beautiful patterns.